-5.4 Cost Recovery
+5.3 Cost recovery

-As required under Section 571(2) of the OPGGS Act 2006, Santos has financial assurances in place to cover any costs, expenses and liabilities arising from carrying out its Petroleum Activities, including major oil spills.
-This includes costs incurred by relevant Control Agencies (e.g. DoT) and third-party spill response service providers.
+As required under Section 571(2) of the OPGGS Act 2006, Santos has financial assurances in place to cover any costs, expenses and liabilities arising from performing its Petroleum Activities, including major oil spills.
+This includes costs incurred by relevant Control agencies (e.g., DoT) and third-party spill response service providers.

-5.5 Training and Exercises
+5.4 Training and exercises

-The IMT undertake a number of workshops, desktops and an activation exercise, as per the Santos Offshore Division Incident Crisis Management Training and Exercise Plan (SO-92-HG-10001), to familiarise the IMT members with roles and responsibilities, OPEP arrangements and the functions and process contained within an OPEP.
+In order to refresh IMT roles and responsibilities and provide familiarisation with OPEP processes and arrangements, IMT workshops are conducted as per the Santos Offshore Division Incident and Crisis Management Training and Exercise Plan (SO-92-HG-10001).